iranjith4/coronaRateMe/README.md

 end
 ```

-NOTE : Please make sure `text` should be one line.
+NOTE : Please make sure `text` should be one / two line.
+If you want explicitly to cut use `\n`.

 Best place to add the above code will be after the Game complete, or high score achieve.